 Amanda teaches middle school in Frederick County Public Schools.

-Colleen Raville is a 14 year veteran National Board Certified Social Studies teacher in Prince George's County Maryland.
-She currently teaches 8th grade US history at Martin Luther King Jr. Middle School, and serves on the leadership team and is a team leader.
+Colleen Raville has been teaching in Prince George's County since 2006.
+She is a National Board Certified Social Studies.
+She currently teaches history at Martin Luther King Jr. Middle School.
 She was a 2019 PGCPS Teacher of the Year nominee as well as MDCSS Teacher of the Year nominee.
 She is an avid reader and lover of rescue animals.